BrickTools/LDrawTools/Readme.md

 $ swift build
 ```

-## LDMakeList
+## LDPartList

-Simple LDMakeList implementation in Swift - with JSON support - to create a list of [LDraw parts](http://www.ldraw.org/parts/latest-parts.html).
+Simple LDPartList implementation in Swift - with JSON support - to create a list of [LDraw parts](http://www.ldraw.org/parts/latest-parts.html).

 ### Using it

-Copy the LDMakeList binary to LDraw's root directory before running it or use the ``--ldraw`` option to specify LDraw's root directory.
+Copy the LDPartList binary to LDraw's root directory before running it or use the ``--ldraw`` option to specify LDraw's root directory.

 ```
-$ LDMakeList -h
+$ LDPartList -h
-Usage: LDMakeList [options]
+Usage: LDPartList [options]

 Options:
 -d        Sort by description